Spitfire Association Logo

 Mustering / SpecialisationPilot

-Here's an excerpt of Skeeta James memories of flying a Spitfire for the first time in Australia.
+Excerpt of Skeeta James' memories of flying a Spitfire for the first time in Australia.

 As R.A.A.F.
 Laverton Squadron Leader Ken James reached forward and pushed the starter and booster coil buttons.
 As the prop started to turn, he vigorously worked the priming pump.
 One, two, three, four blades, the engine coughed and then with a belch of exhaust smoke burst roughly into life.
 Soon the Merlin settled down into its familiar rough idle and staccato crackle from the exhausts.
 Ken released the buttons and stowed the primer pump as the engine warmed up.
 All the vital signs looked good, oil pressure and temperature in the green, coolant temperature well within limits, brake pressure up to 120 psi and time for the power and magneto checks.